 What Are Ports?

-Think of ports as virtual passages inside your router which control traffic going between your computer and the Internet.
-Only specific ports are kept open at all times, ensuring you don’t get any unwanted or harmful traffic piling on on your computer.
+Think of ports as virtual passages inside your router which control traffic moving between your computer and the Internet.
+Only specific ports are kept open at all times, ensuring you don’t get any unwanted or harmful traffic piling up on your computer.

 Certain ports have fixed roles, such as delivering website data to your computers (ports 80 and 443), in most cases.
 Others, meanwhile, are kept free and can be used by other applications (whose developers assign ports for these apps to run on).
 You can find a full list of router ports and what they’re assigned to here.